QAston/md-wiki-public/software-eng/windows/wsl2_host_container.md

 sudo systemctl enable mount-wsl2-docker.service
 ```
 6. set up and configure services
-* arch (and native host if not using a container):
 ```
 # create an override that configures socket location and group
 sudo mkdir -p /etc/systemd/system/docker.socket.d/